Kikinda: Cultural institutions

 Situated in the city square, the building of the National Museum of Kikinda was built in 1839.
 In the beginning, the building served as the city curia and the seat of the District of Velika Kikinda until its abolishment in 1876.
 In 1946, the National Museum of Kikinda and the City Archive were founded and housed in the building.
 The Museum boasts numerous artifacts which are displayed in its four sections: archeological, historical, ethnological and naturalist.
-As of recently, it also possesses a mammoth skeleton which was excavated on the grounds of the "Toza Marković" brick factory in 1996.
+As of recently, it also possesses a mammoth skeleton named Kika which was excavated on the grounds of the "Toza Marković" brick factory in 1996.

 The Jovan Popović National Library was founded in 1845 as Čitaonica Srbska (Serbian Reading Room).
 It was renamed in 1952 to Jovan Popović in honor of a prominent poet from Kikinda.
 Besides serving its primary function of loaning books, the library also organizes literary meetings, book promotions, seminars, lectures, exhibitions, and has published several works.

 Although the National Theater in Kikinda was founded only 50 years ago, Kikinda has a long theatrical tradition.
 Kikinda witnessed its first theatrical play in 1796 in German.
 The first play in Serbian was performed in 1834.
 The theater has a continuous program all year round, including the summer when the stage is set up outside, in the yard of the theater.

 The most famous band is Downstroy formed in 2004.
 In 2007, the group was the first in the history of the ex-YU to perform at one of the biggest heavy metal festivals in the world - Wacken Open Air.
 In 2022, Downstroy received an invitation to perform on the main stage of the EXIT festival, which was the first time a performer from Kikinda had succeeded.